StatCan/jupyter-apis/README.md

 requires an environment variable (`KF_USER_ID`) to specify the current user – this is passed to the API server as an HTTP header.

 The following can be pasted in a script and executed.
-This uses the latest node lts version(v16.16.0).
+This uses the latest node lts/gallium version(v16.20.0) with npm v8(8.19.4).
 **NOTE**: `user` is when using vagrant.
 Use the email adress if it is the dev cluser (please never connect to prod directly)

 ```